scholzj/build-your-own-social-media-analytics-with-apache-kafka/README.md

 # Build your own social media analytics with Apache Kafka

-This repository contains the demo for a conference call with the same name.
+This repository contains the demo for a conference talk with the same name.
 You can also have a look at the [slides](https://docs.google.com/presentation/d/18bmiZagwrAe8fnuuyBs45l1U5OHIGwK9pjLALpcC23E/edit?usp=sharing).

 ## Prerequisites